-For WebSphere application servers, you do not need to modify any classpath settings.
-Add additional JDBC drivers by placing them in the following directory:
+To add or remove JDBC drivers on WebSphere, you do not need to modify any classpath settings.
+Add additional JDBC drivers by placing them in the <websphere_dir>/AppServer/lib/ext directory, or delete unused or old JDBC drivers from the directory.
+Restart the application server for the classpath changes to take effect.

-'''

-<websphere dir>/AppServer/lib/ext

-'''

-You must restart your application server for the JDBC driver changes to take effect.